How do Minimotors Dualtron ULTRA vs. eWheels TurboWheel Hornet stack up?

 Both electronic brakes and regenerative brakes add no extra weight at all, and require no maintenance, but again both types produce less effective braking performance, and can be prone to failure.
 Regenerative brakes can also fail to work when the battery is fully charged.

-Minimotors Dualtron ULTRA has Disc breaks, and eWheels TurboWheel Hornet has Disc breaks.
+Minimotors Dualtron ULTRA has Disc brakes, and eWheels TurboWheel Hornet has Disc brakes.